Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Response<AnalyzeConversationActionResult> response = client.AnalyzeConversation(data);
 ```

-#### Extracting intents and entities from a conversation in a different language (Conversation Language Understanding)
+#### Extract intents and entities from a conversation in a different language (Conversation Language Understanding)

 The `language` property can be set to specify the language of the conversation: